 Can I bring my family and friends to the ceremony?

-Yes, you can bring family and/or friends to your Citizenship Ceremony; however we ask that you advise us of how many guests you intend on bringing due to the limited space available in our Council Chambers.
+Yes, you can bring family and/or friends to your Citizenship Ceremony; however we ask that you advise us of how many guests you intend on bringing due to the limited space available at our Council venues.

 What Should I Wear?